ClintH/woot/README.md

 # @clinth/woot

-Unofficial library is for modifying the RGB LEDs of a Wooting keyboard and getting analog input.
+Unofficial library for modifying the RGB LEDs of a Wooting keyboard and getting analog input.
 It uses the WebHID API which is only available in Chrome and its derivatives.

 [Demo](https://clinth.github.io/woot/)

-I only have the Wooting Two keyboard, so unsure how well it works with variants.
+⚠️ I only have the Wooting Two keyboard, so unsure how well it works with variants.
 Devices requiring small packet sizes are not supported for that reason.
+Happy for pull requests for to support other Wooting keyboards ⚠️

 ## Usage